Kurtosis

 Back to: Random Testing

 Kurtosis describes the deviation of a data set’s peak values from the mean.
 It calculates the signal’s average deviation from the mean to the fourth power divided by the standard deviation to the fourth power.
-Equation 8 gives the kurtosis of a set of numbers, xn, n = 1, …, N.
+Equation 8 gives the kurtosis for a set of numbers, xn, n = 1, …, N.

 (1)